coreweave/tensorizer/examples/benchmark/README.md

 The deserialization benchmark job has a number of parameters that can be edited in the job manifest via environment variables.
  - `MODEL_PATH`: Path to the serialized model files
- - `MODEL_ID`: Huggingface model ID, used to load the tokenizer for inference
+ - `MODEL_ID`: HuggingFace model ID, used to load the tokenizer for inference
  - `NUM_TRIALS`: How many trials to run for each library in a single pod
  - `RES_PATH`: Where to save the result file
  - `SKIP_INFERENCE`: Set to skip the inference test after loading the model
- - `SKIP_HF`: Skip loading the model using huggingface
+ - `SKIP_HF`: Skip loading the model using HuggingFace Transformers
- - `SKIP_ST`: Skip loading the model using safetensors
+ - `SKIP_ST`: Skip loading the model using Safetensors
  - `SKIP_TZR`: Skip loading the model using tensorizer

 The benchmark job is broken up into 3 separate jobs, one for each library.